Proper Representation Matters. Reduce your risk, choose the right Realtor!

 Ego can get in the way in any negotiation...the "Do you know who I am?" monster can raise its head whether you are dealing with the other agents, sellers, buyers, mortgage providers or any parties to the transaction.
 I often assume that not only will I have responsibilities to do my job in the best way possible, but I would also be willing to do the job of the other side to make sure that all details are looked after.
 Well known within the agent community as a team player.

 DOES NOT HAVE A GOOD TEAM OF PERIPHERAL PROFESSIONALS:

 Knowing who to suggest to the Buyer or Seller so that they have the best professional advisers is key.
-Trying not to overstep our directions to the client by delving into advise that should be provided to the Buyer or Seller by a professional immersed in the subject is key.
+Trying not to overstep our directions to the client by diving into advice that should be provided to the Buyer or Seller by a professional immersed in the subject is key.
 Adorna Carroll puts it well when she says, "you must be the source of the source...but not the source...".
-In other words you must be the access to the best team of peripheral professionals.
+In other words you must have access to the best team of peripheral professionals.

 LETS DETAILS SLIP THROUGH THE CRACKS:

 Sometimes, in the rush to get the best price possible, Buyers and Sellers forget to look for the details that can cause drama as the deal moves towards closing.
 Trying to keep both parties calm and pointing out details that could cause problems at a later date.

 Pricing at or near market value will always make a property easier to sell and within a shorter time.
 The fact that a house sells quickly does not mean that money has been left on the table if all the research has been done and the marketing has alerted potential buyers to the property.